-Google Docs features let you see the document outline at the left part of your document.
+Google Docs features let you see the document outline on the left side of your document.
 Just open View and tick Show document online.
 This outline will be automatically formed from the text you’ve marked as a title and headings.

 Google Docs hacks for collaboration

-Google Docs features also include collaboration and working in teams.
-You can share any document in a few different ways.
+Google Docs also includes collaboration and working in teams.
+You can share a document in a few different ways.
 For example, you can send a link to your document or share the document with particular Google users by adding their email.

 Notice that you can provide three types of access:

 - view — it allows users to view your document without making any edits or suggestions to it;

 - edit — it enables everyone who has access to make any changes within the document;